cdong223/bmi-calculator/README.md

 ## BMI Calculation and Output

 After these two values are entered, the program automatically calculates the value of the BMI index as well as the associated category (shown below).
+BMI is calculated as the weight in kilograms divided by height in meters squared (taken from: https://www.cdc.gov/healthyweight/assessing/bmi/childrens_bmi/childrens_bmi_formula.html)

 Underweight:    BMI < 18.5 <br/>
 Normal weight:  18.5 <= BMI < 25 <br/>